Skip to main content

 • Plan out a service learning project utilizing a planning guide.
 Make sure to consult a caring adult to help you develop that plan!

-• Learn about an organization in your community (Lions, Rotary, Kiwanis, etc.) and find ways to partner with their projects.
+• Learn about an organization in your community (Lions, Rotary, Kiwanis, etc.) and find ways to partner with their project.

 • Family Tree Template - Learn about your family.
 Try filling out a family tree and learning about your family heritage.